 Follow us and stay updated with the latest updates.

 Yes!
-I think organisation wise, if I may mean if I may add to that, there is always a place for a different kind of needs of the organisation so those needs will not change.
-I mean some needs of the organisations are temporary in nature.
+I think organization wise, if I may add to that, there is always a place for different kinds of needs of the organization so those needs will not change.
+I mean some needs of the organizations are temporary in nature.
 Some needs are permanent so I think the needs will not change.
-In my opinion, it’s more of the participant or perspective nature
+In my opinion, it’s more of the participant’s perspective of nature.

 Thank you for that Pranav!

 So the next question is what are some of the focused areas and techniques that you use right now to manage change, which we are seeing around?
 And how do you go about inspiring and aligning people to the vision and the objective that you’ve said?

 That’s a good question, I think given the current circumstances, I would see a lot of change and change management happening with organizations across the world.
 And it’s a very important question of how we are going to manage change.
 I think from my experience Paras, there are two perspectives of change: